xieyuheng/inner/persons/dan-friedman/eopl.md

 ### 3.2.2 Specification of Values

-> An important part of the speciﬁcation of any programming language is
+> An important part of the specification of any programming language is
 > the set of values that the language manipulates.
 Each language has
 > at least two such sets:
+>
 > - **expressed values** -- the possible values of expressions.
 > - **denoted values** -- the values bound to variables.

 expressed values 和 denoted values 之间的区分，